 Once people experience their own daily ability to make a difference, they will probably keep it up on their own - and maybe do even do a project in their neck of the woods…

-Oh yes, and if it is easy enough for you, bring some food treats for other participants as a surprise.
+If it is easy enough for you, bring some food treats for other participants as a surprise.
 Maybe cookies or little chocolates or something– cheap and easy is my motto on this.
 You can always go for coffee afterward if that works better too…